 Let your customers choose.
 Enable guest checkout in your Shopify store.

 The huge advantage of brick-and-mortar stores over online stores is the possibility to communicate with the seller in person, ask questions, and get immediate answers.
-To increase conversion rate in the Shopify store, you need to organize the work of the online sales and support team in a way that a buyer does not feel the difference between shopping on-land and online.
+To hold the potential customers on your website and to not let them bounce, you need to organize the work of the online sales and support team in a way that a buyer does not feel the difference between shopping on-land and online.

 Chat allows users to get an immediate response without leaving the product page.
 Marketing agency Econsultancy stressed that customers who talk to online support on e-commerce websites show the highest level of loyalty.
 The secret is simple: this type of communication helps the client quickly get answers to any questions regarding the characteristics of the goods or the conditions of the purchase and delivery.